 - Chelsea's Community Board 4 (CB4) agrees to re-evaluate land use of 136 W. 20th Street, exploring all options, including the 20th Street Park Proposal.

-- CB4 proposes a resolution supporting the Park proposal, reversing its prior commitment.
+- CB4 proposes a resolution supporting the Park proposal.

 - CB4 votes on and approves the new 20th Street Park resolution.

 - Council Speaker and District Representative Christine Quinn also reconsiders her prior support for use of the land and evaluates the 20th Street Park Proposal on its own merits.

 - Given all the evidence of increasing residential density in CD4, a district that ranks last on several key open space metrics, the Community Board and elected officials endorse the Park Proposal.

 - ULURP (Uniform Land Use Review Procedure) is filed for the purpose of a park at this location and is reviewed by the Department of City Planning for approval.